 Proper preparations, a lot of research, and luck are necessary to see Aurora Borealis, including when and where to go and how to photograph it.
 That’s why I was skeptical to go on a Northern Lights cruise from Kirkenes to Tromsø and to leave everything to a mere chance.
 Eventually, I decided to join a group of enthusiastic women from the NGO I volunteer at.
 I learned to have hope but no expectations – I’ve been to Arctic Norway in summer and seeing the raw beauty in winter would be an exciting experience.

 The plane slides as it glides on the icy tarmac.
 I hold on to the seat in front of me as I am nearly thrown off my seat.
-A. and I arrive in Kirkenes, Arctic Norway, a day before the ship departs.
+We arrive in Kirkenes, Arctic Norway, a day before the ship departs.
 Snow falls from the grayest of all skies.
 Twilight or ” blue hour” lasts from 9 o’clock in the morning to 1 o’clock in the afternoon.
 Unfortunately, the ice hotel is not open yet and the bomb shelter can be visited by appointment only.

 I drag my hand luggage in the deep snow and get stuck as we try to find our accommodation.
 The ”hotel” with a fancy name is actually someone’s apartment.
 It would be nice to put a sign, we suggest, after frustrating yet fun triangle walks around.
 The apartment is nice and clean – that’s all we need; hosts are a couple from Spain and Slovakia and we spend some time chatting about their motivation to come live in the Arctic Circle.
 No, it doesn’t get any brighter during this time of the year.